-At MD Anderson’s Children’s Cancer Hospital, your child’s treatment is carefully customized by highly specialized experts.
-They take a team approach to deliver the most advanced therapies with the fewest possible short- and long-term side effects, keeping a constant eye on your child’s quality of life.
+At MD Anderson, medulloblastoma treatment is carefully designed by a team of highly specialized experts.
+Our world-renowned neurosurgeons, neuropathologists, neuro-oncologists, neuroradiologists and radiation oncologists work together to develop a customized care plan centered on each patient’s specific treatment needs.
+They take a team approach to deliver the most advanced therapies with the fewest possible short- and long-term side effects, keeping a constant eye on the patient’s quality of life.

-This team of experts may include renowned pediatric neurosurgeons, radiation oncologists, neuro-oncologists and pathologists, all of whom specialize in delivering care to children.
-They are supported by a specially trained staff of nurses, therapists and other care professionals.
-This team remains with your child from diagnosis through follow-up, providing consistency and peace of mind.
+Each patient is also cared for by a specially trained staff of nurses, therapists and other care professionals.
+For pediatric patients, this team remains with your child from diagnosis through follow-up, providing consistency and peace of mind.

 Leading Advancements in Treatment

-Medulloblastoma treatment almost always includes surgery to remove as much of the tumor as possible without affecting surrounding areas.
-Studies have shown that if doctors remove more of the tumor, the chances for successful treatment are better.
+Medulloblastoma treatment almost always includes surgery to remove as much of the tumor as possible as safely as possible to minimize damaging the surrounding brain tissue.
+Studies have shown that if doctors remove more of the tumor, the chances for successful treatment and improved survival are better.

 After surgery, most children receive chemotherapy to destroy any remaining cancer cells.
 Children’s Cancer Hospital offers the most up-to-date and advanced chemotherapy options for pediatric brain tumors.